Spring Interview Questions

 Dear readers, these Spring Interview Questions have been designed specially to get you acquainted with the nature of questions you may encounter during your interview for the subject of Spring.
 As per my experience good interviewers hardly plan to ask any particular question during your interview, normally questions start with some basic concept of the subject and later they continue based on further discussion and what you answer:

-A: Spring is an open source development framework for enterprise Java.
+Spring is an open source development framework for enterprise Java.
 The core features of the Spring Framework can be used in developing any Java application, but there are extensions for building web applications on top of the Java EE platform.
 Spring framework targets to make J2EE development easier to use and promote good programming practice by enabling a POJO-based programming model.

-A: Following is the list of few of the great benefits of using Spring Framework:
+Following is the list of few of the great benefits of using Spring Framework:

 Lightweight: Spring is lightweight when it comes to size and transparency.
 The basic version of spring framework is around 2MB.